cloudmesh-community/fa18-523-56/project-report/report.md

 **:mortar_board: Learning Objectives**

-* Learn about NIFI
+* Learn about NiFi
-* Install NIFI and setup a data stream with various processors
+* Install NiFi and setup a data stream with various processors
+* Integrate NiFi with Kafka

 ---